microsoft/PowerToys/doc/devdocs/modules/FileExplorer/monaco/readme.md

 ## Update Monaco Editor

-1. Download Monaco editor with npm: `npm i monaco-editor`.
+1. Download Monaco editor with [npm](https://www.npmjs.com/): `npm i monaco-editor`.
-2. Delete everything except the `min` folder (the minimised code).
+2. Delete everything except the `min` folder (the minimised code) from the downloaded files.
 3. Copy the `min` folder inside the [`monacoSRC`](/src/modules/previewpane/MonacoPreviewHandler/monacoSRC) folder.
-4. Generate the JSON file (see section below)
+4. Generate the JSON file as described in the [Generate monaco_languages.json file](#generate-monaco_languagesjson-file) section.

 ## Add a new language definition